Alexander Vostokov: Background

-Works
+Poetry

+Vostokov published his first poetical works in 1802.
+He experimented with a variety of verse forms, including imitation of ancient quantitative and Russian folk metres; these poems in new metres were published in two volumes in 1805–1806 and supplied with Vostokov's own philological commentary.
+In the Study of Russian Versification, published in 1812 and again in 1817, he developed the theory of Russian accentual verse.
+His second book of poetry was published in 1821, and afterwards he focused on linguistic studies.

+Philological works

-Vostokov's works on the Church Slavonic language were considered a high-water mark of Slavic studies and garnered him the doctorates honoris causa from the Charles University and University of Tübingen.
-He published the first edition of Ostromir Gospels (1843), an extensive Church Slavonic dictionary in two volumes (1858–1861), and a Church Slavonic grammar (1863).
+Vostokov's works on the Old Church Slavonic language were considered a high-water mark of Slavic studies and garnered him the doctorates honoris causa from the Charles University and University of Tübingen.
+In 1820, he published the influential Discourse Upon the Slavic Language (Рассуждение о славянском языке) where he clarified several aspects of the history and grammar of Old Church Slavonic (OCS).
+He introduced the methods of comparative historical linguistics to the study of Slavic languages, distinguished between OCS, its later recensions, and the Slavic vernaculars; he concluded that the OCS letters ⟨Ѧ⟩ and ⟨Ѫ⟩ represented nasal vowels, on the basis of their usage in the Ostromir Gospels and their correspondence to Polish nasal vowels.
+Afterwards, he published the first edition of Ostromir Gospels (1843), an extensive (Old) Church Slavonic dictionary in two volumes (1858–1861), describing around 22,000 words, and an Old Church Slavonic grammar (1863).

-Vostokov also contributed to the study of Russian: his Shortened Russian Grammar (Сокращенная русская грамматика) and Russian Grammar (Русская грамматика) were published in 1831 and republished a number of times thereafter.
-In his grammars Vostokov was the first to recognise Russian singularia and pluralia tantum nouns, and common gender nouns, as well as set the basis for the study of Russian accentuation.
+Vostokov also contributed to the study of Russian: his Shortened Russian Grammar and Russian Grammar were published in 1831 and republished a number of times thereafter.
+In his grammars, Vostokov was the first to recognise Russian singularia and pluralia tantum nouns, and common gender nouns, as well as set the basis for the study of Russian accentuation.

+Beside the Church Slavonic dictionary, Vostokov edited two contemporary Russian dictionaries.
+The first was the four-volume Dictionary of Church Slavonic and Russian Language; the second was the Regional Great Russian Dictionary, the first dialectological dictionary of Russian.
+It was published in 1852 and contained 18,011 words; an additional volume with ~20,000 words was published in 1858.
+The dictionary exerted influence on Vladimir Dal, the author of the Explanatory Dictionary of the Living Great Russian Language (1863–1866) which also contained extensive dialectal material.

 Vostokov laid foundations of modern Russian toponymy.
-In 1812, he published an article with the title "An example to the amateurs of etymology" (Задача любителям этимологии), where he argued that geographical names (toponyms) have repeating elements which he called formants and which help to restore the etymology of the name.
-For instance, the endings -va, -ga, and -ma in the end of such names as the Sylva, the Onega, and the Kama, may mean "water" in the languages these names originate from.
+In 1812, he published the article A Task for the Enthusiasts of Etymology (Задача любителям этимологии), where he argued that toponyms have repeating elements which he called formants and which help to restore the etymology of the name.
+For instance, the endings -va, -ga, and -ma in the end of such names as Sylva, Onega, and Kama, may mean "water" in the languages these names originate from.
 Whereas this article did not get sufficient attention during Vostokov's life, it did subsequently receive recognition, and Vostokov is cited as one of the founders of toponymy in Russia.